Book Appt. Call Now

 • The blood-forming cells are collected at a designated centre and then transported to a transplant centre for the procedure

-What services are offered by the Blood and Marrow Transplant Department at Sanar International Hospitals
+What services are offered by the Blood & Marrow Transplant and Cellular Therapies Department at SHALBY Sanar International Hospitals

 Bone Marrow / Stem Cell Transplant